MediaevalPersonDiscoveryTask/Baseline2015/SubComponent/SpeechTurn/README.md

  - `BICMatrixPath`: path to BIC matrix
  - `probaMatrix` probability that 2 speech turns correspond to the same person (.mat) [faceID1 faceID2 probability]
  - `diarization` face dirization (.mdtm)
+ - `segment.uem`: segment to process
+ - `modelSpeechNonSpeech`: model to segment audio signal into speech non speech
+ - `modelBICToProba`: model to convert BIC distance similarity into probability

 ## add path_to_source_code to the PYTHONPATH